 For a description of the phonic terminology, please click here.

 Comprehension is a skill that will transfer to many areas of learning and development.
 Comprehension of a text involves understanding the words and grammar as well as being able to apply it to their knowledge of the world.
 Comprehension skills develop through pupils’ experience of high-quality discussions with others and reading a wide range of appropriate texts.
 We recognise that in the future, pupils will be accessing more and more texts using information technology tools and use these within our lessons.
-This includes the use of our computer-based reading resource Bug Club (which pupils can use at home), through which children can access a wide variety of texts online.
+This includes the use of our computer-based reading resources such as Bug Club or myON (KS2) (which pupils can use at home), through which children can access a wide variety of texts online.